aws/amazon-vpc-cni-k8s/README.md

 until `WARM_IP_TARGET` free IP addresses are available.

 **NOTE!** Avoid this setting for large clusters, or if the cluster has high pod churn.
 Setting it will cause additional calls to the
 EC2 API and that might cause throttling of the requests.
-It is strongly suggested to set `MINIMUM_IP_TARGET` when using `MINIMUM_IP_TARGET`.
+It is strongly suggested to set `MINIMUM_IP_TARGET` when using `WARM_IP_TARGET`.

 If both `WARM_IP_TARGET` and `MINIMUM_IP_TARGET` are set, `ipamD` will attempt to meet both constraints.
 This environment variable overrides `WARM_ENI_TARGET` behavior.